Th0masLavigne/FEniCSx_GMSH_tutorials/README.md

 - [GMSH](https://gmsh.info/#Download) software,
 - [Paraview](https://www.paraview.org/download/) software.

+This README is organised as follows:
-A described description of the installation procedure is recalled for FEniCSx/Docker.
+1. A described description of the installation procedure is recalled for FEniCSx/Docker.
 To install [GMSH](https://gmsh.info/#Download) and [Paraview](https://www.paraview.org/download/), please refer to their official website.
+2. The instructions to use a virtual workspace is described (docker commands)
+3. All links used as references are provided.

 ## Contents of the workshop